Jay Jones: 2025

 Jones ran for and won the Democratic nomination for the 2025 Virginia Attorney General election against Shannon Taylor.
-He defeated Republican incumbent Jason Miyares in the general election.
+He defeated Republican incumbent Jason Miyares in the general election amidst a wave election for the Democrats.

-In May 2024, Jones would be endorsed by former Virginia Governor Terry McAuliffe.

-Donald Trump criticized Jay Jones, the Democratic candidate for attorney general of Virginia, referring to him as an "animal" after a primary debate.
-"Jones is a third-rate intellectual.
-I cannot fathom anyone casting their vote for Jay Jones," he stated.

-Messages advocating violence and subsequent fallout
+Violent messages and subsequent fallout

-In October 2025, Jones came under fire for an August 2022 text conversation with his former Republican delegate colleague Carrie Coyner, in which Jones repeatedly made statements advocating violence against then–House Speaker Todd Gilbert and his family.
+In October 2025, Jones came under fire for an August 2022 text message conversation with his former Republican delegate colleague Carrie Coyner, in which Jones made "threatening messages" and used "graphic and violent language" against the then–state house speaker Todd Gilbert and his family.
 Jones, who was not in the legislature at the time, stated that if he had two bullets and could shoot Gilbert, Adolf Hitler, or Pol Pot, Gilbert "gets two bullets to the head".
 Jones acknowledged that he had talked about hoping Gilbert's children would die because "Only when people feel pain personally do they move on policy", before describing Gilbert and his wife as "evil" and "breeding little fascists".

-The impetus for Jones's texts to Coyner was his anger at the tributes Republican legislators had for former delegate Joseph P. Johnson, a moderate Democrat, who had recently died, with Jones disparaging "Johnson's political centrism".
+The impetus for Jones's texts to Coyner was his anger at the eulogies Republican legislators had for former delegate Joseph P. Johnson, a moderate Democrat, who had recently died, with Jones disparaging "Johnson's political centrism".
 Jones said of Republican legislators who gave tributes about Johnson that "If those guys die before me I will go to their funerals to piss on their graves" and said that it will "Send them out awash in something".